-The Council Tax Base records a total of 1,476 empty properties in Hillingdon on 5th October 2020.
+- 58. The Council Tax Base records a total of 1,476 empty properties in Hillingdon on 5th October 2020.
 Of these 869 had been empty for more than six months and 139 were being charged the empty homes premium.
-The Council Tax Base also records 1,904 second homes in the borough on 5th October 2020.
+The Council Tax Base also records 1,904 second homes in the borough on 5th October 2020. - 59.
 Hillingdon Council no longer allows for a discount on council tax for properties that are left empty for a short period.
 Properties that are left empty for more than two years are charged council tax at a rate of 150%.
-Local authorities have considerable discretion regarding the level of council tax charged on empty properties.

-Turnaround of empty properties within the council's own housing stock is actively managed by a cross departmental group to take collective ownership of the process, remove blockages and achieve swift and effective lettings.
+Local authorities have considerable discretion regarding the level of council tax charged on empty properties. - 60.
+Turnaround of empty properties within the council's own housing stock is actively managed by a cross departmental group to take collective ownership of the process, remove blockages and achieve swift and effective lettings. - 61.
 In the private sector, we will work with landlords and consider options on a case by case basis to bring empty properties back into use.
+A review of current activity in relation to empty properties will be carried out.

+We will:

-We will: Continue to meet housing delivery targets and promote the delivery of affordable housing through our housing and planning policies.
-Subject to viability, the council will seek 35% affordable housing on larger sites, rising to 50% on publicly owned land and schemes involving the net loss of industrial capacity Embark on a review of the Local Plan and any change to affordable housing policies will be observed in the implementation of the Housing Strategy.
-The council adheres to the requirements of the Mayor's Affordable Housing SPG (2017) and New London Plan Set out a forward plan for the commitment of Right to Buy receipts to projects.
+Continue to meet housing delivery targets and promote the delivery of affordable housing through our housing and planning policies.
+Subject to viability, the council will seek 35% affordable housing on larger sites, rising to 50% on publicly owned land and schemes involving the net loss of industrial capacity

+Embark on a review of the Local Plan and any change to affordable housing policies will be observed in the implementation of the Housing Strategy.
+The council adheres to the requirements of the Mayor's Affordable Housing SPG (2017) and New London Plan

+Set out a forward plan for the commitment of Right to Buy receipts to projects.
 To minimise risk from delayed or abortive development projects, the plan will aim to utilise each receipt at least one year ahead of the deadline for expenditure.

 Continue a Right to Buy buy-back programme aiming to purchase in the region of 50 properties a year.
 In addition to ex-council stock, the search area for properties will be expanded to include market housing in locations with existing council dwellings.
 Acquisitions of individual dwellings and groups of dwellings will continue to be considered on a case by case basis.

 Continue to develop new council owned affordable housing as well as working with registered providers and the GLA to provide new affordable homes through the Homes for Londoners programmes.

 Establish a task and finish group to consider options for future rent policy taking account of planning requirements, housing need and affordability and impact on the HRA Business Plan.

 Complete an analysis of new development options.
 This will include consideration and rating of regeneration options.

-Continue to seek a mix of affordable housing that provides as close as possible to 70% of affordable housing social rent / LAR and a minimum of 30% which has been viability tested at the Local Plan making level.
-There will continue to be some flexibility for Affordable Rent dwellings to be provided at a higher rent for some or all of the remaining 40% where viability is an issue.
-This should not exceed LHA levels.
+Continue to seek the tenure mix on affordable housing in line with the Development Plan, which is 70% low-cost rent (Social Rent or London Affordable Rent) and the remaining 30% as intermediate affordable housing.
+The preference for these intermediate units will be for low-cost home ownership products.

+If a Financial Viability Appraisal demonstrates that the above is not achievable, the affordable housing tenure split becomes the starting point for negotiations.
+This may include the use of affordable rented units at a higher rent, however this should not exceed LHA levels.